khulnasoft/integrations-core/kubernetes/README.md

 ### Installation

-The Kubernetes check is included in the [Datadog Agent][3] package, so you don't need to install anything else on your Kubernetes servers.
+The Kubernetes check is included in the [Khulnasoft Agent][3] package, so you don't need to install anything else on your Kubernetes servers.

-For more information on installing the Datadog Agent on your Kubernetes clusters, see the [Kubernetes documentation][4].
+For more information on installing the Khulnasoft Agent on your Kubernetes clusters, see the [Kubernetes documentation][4].

 To collect Kubernetes State metrics, see the [kubernetes_state integration][5].